-Students who are minors are considered to be resident students if, at the time of their registration, their parents^{} have been residents of this State for at least one year.
+Students who are minors are considered to be resident students if, at the time of their registration, their parents have been residents of this State for at least one year.

-Adult students are considered to be resident students if, at the time of their registration, they have been residents of this State for at least one year.
+Adult students are considered to be resident students if, at the time of their registration, they have been residents of this State for at least one year; provided such residence has not been acquired while attending any school or college in Maryland.